 Our heat pump system will soon commence its third heating season.
 The amount of measurement data collected so far has exceeded the capabilities of the software I had once developed; so I crafted a new application based on a real database server.
 Now you know why I was not very active on social media recently.

-I have an excuse to talk about our system again: A regular readers asked for an English version of one of our German articles.
+I have an excuse to talk about our system again: A reader asked for an English version of one of our German articles.

-While I was taming Big Data, the Chief Engineer was fighting with all kinds of plastic worms and snakes:
+While I was taming Big Data, the Chief Engineer was fighting with plastic worms and snakes:

-In German we say that the shoemaker has the worst shoes – but we did not want our collector to look less cool than the one built for a client recently:
+In German we say that the shoemaker has the worst shoes – but we did not want our collector to look less cool than the one built with a client recently: